marc2332/bliss/README.md

-bliss: ESRF Motion control library
+EMotion: ESRF Motion control library
 ====================================

 EMotion is a Python package developed at the ESRF within the Beamline